nadavmatalon/rock-paper-scissors-lizard-spock/README.md

 The app also gives the option of playing the game either with two players or against the supercomputer [Deep Thought](http://en.wikipedia.org/wiki/Deep_Thought_(The_Hitchhiker%27s_Guide_to_the_Galaxy)#Deep_Thought).

 ##See it Live on Github

-A live version of the app can be found at:
+A live version of the app can be found (and played!) at:

 [Rock-Paper-Scissors-Lizard-Spock on Github.io](http://nadavmatalon.github.io/rock-paper-scissors-lizard-spock/)